 The event enables Library and Information Services staff, students and visitors the opportunity to participate in the JCU Reconciliation Action Plan in a broad public manner.
 As a vibrant celebration, the exhibition enlivens our public space and generates conversation not only about the art but also the building name, the man behind it, the importance of Aboriginal and Torres Strait Islander peoples, and to recognise and value cultural diversity as an asset which enriches the life of the university community.

-For 2018, the Eddie Kioiki Mabo Library Art Exhibition is proud to welcome back our previous artist to showcase their work past and present.
+For 2018, the Eddie Kioiki Mabo Library Art Exhibition was proud to welcome back our previous artist to showcase their work past and present.

-The display will feature the work of Gail Mabo, Tommy Pau, Teho Ropeyarn, Sharon Banjo, Aicey Zaro and Susan Peters Nampitjin.
+The display featured the work of Gail Mabo, Tommy Pau, Teho Ropeyarn, Sharon Banjo, Aicey Zaro and Susan Peters Nampitjin.

 We are fortunate to have Gail Mabo as our exhibition patron.
 Gail assists by contacting local Aboriginal and Torres Strait Islander artists to exhibit and to run artist-in-residence workshops.

 Library and Information Services staff do not handle any sales or charge commission.
 Any sales from the exhibition and commission of new work is handled by the artist.

 The University normally selects and purchases a work from each exhibition to add to the JCU Art Collection.
 This enables us to incorporate Aboriginal and Torres Strait Islander art and cultures within the physical structures and spaces of the University.